skip-mev/pob/README.md

    that allow users to participate in the top of block auction, distribute revenue to the auction house, and ensure the validity of auction transactions.

-   1. First add the keeper to the app's struct definition.
+   a.
+First add the keeper to the app's struct definition.

       ```go
       type App struct {
-        ...
         AuctionKeeper         auctionkeeper.Keeper
         ...
       }
       ```

-    2. f
+    b.
+Add the POB module to the list of module account permissions.
+This will instantiate the POB module account on genesis.

+      ```go
+      maccPerms = map[string][]string{
+        auction.ModuleName: nil,
+        ...
+      }
+      ```

+    c.
+Instantiate the builder keeper and store keys.
+Note, be sure to do this after all the required keeper dependencies have been instantiated.

+      ```go
+      keys := storetypes.NewKVStoreKeys(
+        auctiontypes.StoreKey,
+        ...
+      )

+      ...
+      app.AuctionKeeper := auctionkeeper.NewKeeper(
+        appCodec,
+        keys[auctiontypes.StoreKey],
+        app.AccountKeeper,
+        app.BankKeeper,
+        app.DistrKeeper,
+        app.StakingKeeper,
+        authtypes.NewModuleAddress(govtypes.ModuleName).String(),
+      )
+      ```